-We will acknowledge the complaint within 24 hours (or one business day) of receiving it, or as soon as practicable.
-We will endeavour to resolve our complaint fairly and as quickly as we can.
+We will endeavour to resolve your complaint fairly and as quickly as we can.
 We will respond to your complaint within the maximum response timeframe of 30 days.
-If we are not able to respond to your complaint within the maximum response timeframe of 30 days, we will write to you to let you know of the reasons for the delay.
+If we are unable to respond within the maximum response time because we have not had a reasonable opportunity to do so, we will write to you to let you know of the delay.